VerifyBench: Benchmarking Reference-based Reward Systems for Large Language Models: Benchmark Construction

 \subsection{Construction of \harddatasetname}

-To construct \harddatasetname, we employed a specialized data generation pipeline consisting of the following key steps: \paragraph{Completion Generation} To construct the dataset, we first generated single-turn completions for the queries described in Section~\ref{sec:query_curation} using a collection of 18 open-source models.
+To construct \harddatasetname, we employed a specialized data generation pipeline consisting of the following key steps: \paragraph{Completion Generation} To construct the dataset, we first generated single-turn completions for the queries described in Section~\ref{sec:query_curation} using a collection of 18 open-source models (Appendix~\ref{appendix:llm_used}).
 Due to the substantial volume of generations and the associated computational costs, closed-source models were excluded from this stage.
 In total, we produced approximately 1.45 million completions.

-\paragraph{Difficulty Filtering} Next, we employed five top-performing large models on \datasetname(Llama-3.3-70B-Instruct~\citep{grattafiori2024llamaa}, Llama-4-Scout-17B-16E-Instruct~\citep{metaai2025llama}, Qwen2.5-72B-Instruct~\citep{qwen2025qwen25}, Qwen3-30B-A3B, and Qwen3-32B~\citep{yang2025qwen3}), which span a diverse range of model sizes and architectures, to evaluate the correctness of the generated completions.
+\paragraph{Difficulty Filtering} Next, we employed five top-performing LLMs on \datasetname(Llama-3.3-70B-Instruct~\citep{grattafiori2024llama}, Llama-4-Scout-17B-16E-Instruct~\citep{metaai2025llama}, Qwen2.5-72B-Instruct~\citep{qwen2025qwen25}, Qwen3-30B-A3B, and Qwen3-32B~\citep{yang2025qwen3}), which span a diverse range of model sizes and architectures, to evaluate the correctness of the generated completions.
 Based on their judgments, we identified question-answer-completion tuples exhibiting model disagreement, specifically those for which two models' assessments diverged from the other three.
 To ensure balanced and comprehensive representation, we applied stratified sampling across data domains and sources, ultimately selecting 2,000 examples for human annotation.

 \paragraph{Human Annotation} We subsequently subjected the selected samples to human annotation, focusing on two key aspects: identifying the answer type and determining the correctness of each completion.
 Each instance was annotated independently by at least two annotators.
-In cases where both annotators agreed, the annotation was finalized; when disagreement occurred, a third annotator was consulted to resolve the conflict.
+In cases where both annotators agreed, the annotation was finalized; when disagreement occurred, a meta-annotator was consulted to resolve the conflict.
+A detailed description of the human annotation process is provided in Appendix~\ref{appendix:annotation}.

 \paragraph{Benchmark Construction}

 Following human annotation, we excluded samples identified as unsuitable for inclusion in our benchmark.
 This filtering resulted in a final set of 1,000 question-answer-completion-correctness tuples.
 In contrast to \datasetname, which enforces a balanced structure with one correct and one incorrect completion per question, \harddatasetname is derived through natural sampling.
 We observed that larger models are more likely to erroneously accept incorrect answers as correct, resulting in a natural skew towards incorrect completions within the dataset.
 Detailed statistics for \harddatasetname are provided in Table~\ref{tab:benchmark_statistics}.